escaroda/goya1746/README.md

 ## Ground & Shielding

 The chassis should be properly grounded to ensure effective shielding and noise reduction.
-Where possible, use cables with an outer braided shield and connect the shield to ground at least on one end—preferably at the PCB side.
+Where possible, use cables with an outer braided shield and connect the shield to ground at least on one end — preferably at the PCB side.
 The metal backs of potentiometers may also be connected to ground to help reduce noise pickup through their housings.
 Ground loops are generally not a concern inside a small enclosure such as a pedal, so a strict star-ground topology is unnecessary.
 The **DC input jack must be plastic** (isolated from the enclosure).
 Most pedals use a negative center power supply, so a metal jack touching the chassis could short the positive voltage to ground.

+As a side note.
+There are a lot of myths and misconceptions about grounding in PCB design, mostly because of the many variables that need to be considered together with each statement.
+At some point, you think you understand how it works, but then you realize you don't.
+It's not always clear what the real cause of a problem is, and fixing one issue can accidentally fix another, leading to false conclusions.

+For example, advanced grounding techniques are mainly used for high-frequency applications, and the effects are often negligible in the audio range (up to 20 kHz).
+Through-hole components are considered obsolete for high-frequency PCBs, yet they are abundant in most analog music equipment.
+If we start replacing everything with SMD components, we might lose some of the unique characteristics that contribute to the sound we expect, or just our own perception might change.

+And let's not forget that the sound we're looking for doesn't always have to be perfect — it just has to be pleasant to our ears.
+Who wants to listen to a perfectly clean sine wave, right?
+We enjoy it when it's mixed with other harmonics and subtle modulations that make the sound feel alive.
+Often, it's exactly those imperfections in the components and PCB layout that create the desired effect.

 ## PCB Specifications